PoODL-CES/Faculty_training_workshop.io/README.md

-# Faculty Training Workshop — PoODL × CES × IISc
+# Faculty Training Workshop — PoODL IISc

 Website for the **Faculty Training Workshop on Inculcating Conservation Thinking through Ecology and Evolution Education in India**.